A day in the life of a game designer

 There really is no typical day in the life of a game designer, at least not for me.

 Granted, I’m doing a lot of other things beyond just designing my own games.
-Other game designers may also be self-publishing their own games, which brings a whole different set of challenges and priorities.

 Almost all game designers have a regular day job and just do game design on the side.
 Very few do this for a living.
 To make it as a full-time game designer, in most cases you need to have other sources of income.
-It may be teaching game design, editing rule books, doing development work for publishers, doing paid game previews, or something of this nature.
+It may be teaching game design, editing rule books, doing development work for publishers, doing paid game previews, or something else of this nature.

 Did anything in this article surprise you?
 Any questions?